 Problems at Home

 Physical or sexual abuse, divorce, conflict, or neglect can put a psychological burden on a teenager.
-Taking drugs or drinking is a form of rebellion or escape, and may be the only way that an adolescent knows how to deal with these problems.
+Taking drugs or drinking is a form of rebellion or escape.
+In addition, it might be the only way that an adolescent knows how to deal with these problems.

 How To Confront A Teen That Needs Adolescent-Specific Rehab